joaquinarroyo/PathFinder/README.md

 - You can change the algorithm
 - You can choose if you want to view the steps of the algorithm you've selected

 To run the program just run the run.py file.
-(You will also need to have all the other files)

 Available algorithms -> A* algorithm, Dijkstra's algorithm